Science and technology in Indonesia

-Indonesia may not be considered one of the leading countries in science and technology developments.
-However, there are numerous examples of notable scientific and technological innovations, developments, and achievements contributed by Indonesians.
+Although Indonesia is not considered one of the leading countries in science and technology developments, there are numerous scientific and technological innovations, developments, and achievements contributed by Indonesians.
 Despite being a developing country, Indonesia is one of a handful nations that have developed their own aerospace technology.

-Since Joko Widodo administration, science and technology development in Indonesia become one aspect subjected to reform.
-Currently, after 2021 reform in Indonesian science and technology affairs, the republic's Ministry of Education, Culture, Research and Technology is the official body in charge of science and technology development in the nation after the disbandment of the Ministry of Research and Technology.
-The government of Joko Widodo also established National Research and Innovation Agency (BRIN), as the sole multidisciplinary sciences, research, and technology development superagency dedicated to science and research in the country, replacing the Indonesian Institute of Sciences (LIPI) and other state research and development agencies.
+Since the Joko Widodo administration, scientific and technological development in Indonesia became one aspect subjected to reform.
+Currently, after the 2021 reform in Indonesia's scientific and technological affairs, the republic's Ministry of Education, Culture, Research and Technology is the official body in charge of scientific and technological development in the nation after the disbandment of the Ministry of Research and Technology.
+The government of Joko Widodo also established the National Research and Innovation Agency (BRIN), as the country's sole multidisciplinary sciences, research, and technological development superagency, replacing the Indonesian Institute of Sciences (LIPI) and other state research and development agencies.

-Since 2018 Indonesian government increased their research and development allocation.
-In 2018, government allocated Rp33 trillion (approximately US$2,317,985,439 as on 6 September 2021).
-In 2019, government allocated Rp35 trillion (approximately US$2,458,469,405 as on 6 September 2021).
-In 2020, government allocated Rp36 trillion (approximately US$2,528,712,000 as on 6 September 2021) for research and development.
+Since 2018, the Indonesian government increased their research and development allocation.
+In 2018, the government allocated Rp33 trillion (approximately US$2,317,985,439 as on 6 September 2021).
+In 2019, the government allocated Rp35 trillion (approximately US$2,458,469,405 as on 6 September 2021).
+In 2020, the government allocated Rp36 trillion (approximately US$2,528,712,000 as on 6 September 2021) for research and development.
 While it has increased over years, it still holds a very small share of roughly 0.31% of Indonesia's gross domestic product.
-Not only that, private sector contribution on Indonesia research is very low.
-In 2020, 83.88% research funding relied on government, followed by universities (2.65%), business companies (9.15%), and non-profit private groups (4.33%).
+Not only that, the private sector's contributions to Indonesia research are very low.
+In 2020, 83.88% of research funding relied on the government, followed by universities (2.65%), business companies (9.15%), and private non-profit groups (4.33%).